-The department has determined that estimated payments will be treated as estimated returns.
-This means if you submit a payment by the filing deadline of April 18, 2023, you will not owe additional penalties unless you have substantially underpaid your tax liability.
+If you submit an estimated payment by the original filing deadline, you will not owe late payment penalties.
+However, if you substantially underpaid your tax liability, you will owe the substantial underpayment penalty.
 Substantially underpaid means you have paid less than 80% of the tax due.

 Please see our interim guidance statement for more information on this topic.